Jacques Smith

-Jacques Smith (born December 31, 1991) is an American football defensive end and linebacker who is currently a free agent.
+Jacques Smith (born December 31, 1991) is an American former professional football defensive end and linebacker.
 He played college football at the University of Tennessee from 2010 to 2013, was a member of the Atlanta Falcons' practice squad in 2014.

 Early years

-Smith was born in Chattanooga, Tennessee, grew up in Ooltewah, Tennessee.
-He attended Ooltewah High School and was ranked as the No. 6 weakside defensive end by Rivals.com and the No. 8 defensive end in nation by Scout.com, and the No. 1 prospect in the State of Tennessee by some publications, including the Knoxville News Sentinel and Rivals.com.
-He was also selected by USA Today as a first-team player on its All-USA high school football team.
-Smith was also selected to be on the East team of the Arm All-American 2010 team.
+Smith was born in Chattanooga, Tennessee and grew up in Ooltewah, Tennessee.
+He attended Ooltewah High School and was ranked as the No. 6 weakside defensive end by Rivals.com and the No. 1 prospect in the State of Tennessee by some publications, including the Knoxville News Sentinel He was selected by USA Today as a first-team player on its All-USA high school football team.